 Exercise 4.1 Command-Line Navigation

-In this exercise, you use commands to navigate the file system, to view items that aren’t visible from the Finder, and to access the manual (man) pages that tell you more about commands.
+In this exercise, you use commands to navigate the file system, to view items that aren’t visible from the Finder, and to access the manual (man) pages that tell you about commands.

 View Your Home Folder

-If necessary, log in as Local Administrator.
+If necessary, authenticate as Local Administrator at the prompt.

 Click Launchpad in the Dock.